mikemills254/alx-system_engineering-devops/README.md

 Task 6: Adds multiple permission to a file
 Task 7:Adds execute permission to all groups
-Tak 8:Adds all permissions to others and no permission for owner and group
+Tak 8:Adds all permissions to others and no permission for owner and group Task 9:Sets permission as follows -rwxr-x-wx to hello file